 We are now in our eight RV Park/campground since we

 left fled the snow in Virginia.
 We know reservations in the warmer parts of Florida between January and March are tight, slim, and expensive.
 Thus, we have been bouncing along, not staying anywhere too long.
 Although, we have not paid the high prices we thought.
 Anyway, we had planned to spend a month in Gulf Shores, Alabama with friends we made last time we were at the Tiffin Service Center in Red Bay, Alabama.
 We called the couple a few days before we made the reservations in Fort Pickens.
 They said they would have the scoop on where we could stay….only to learn the husband had just passed away. 😢 You know, it just puts life into perspective!
 So our plans have again changed, but then, we really didn’t have any plans set in stone.

-I was going to write about the high tides, the airplanes and the projects Bill has done.
+Just when we thought we ran out of things to write about the dunes….I was going to write about the high tides, the airplanes and the projects Bill has done.